Take That star's tax avoidance condemned by Britain's Cameron

 But he said he did not support forcing Barlow, who publicly supported the prime minister's Conservative party during the 2010 general election campaign, to return his OBE.

-Conservative MP Charlie Elphicke and Margaret Hodge, an MP with the opposition Labour party, told the Times newspaper it was questionable whether Barlow should retain the honour.
+Conservative MP Charlie Elphicke and Margaret Hodge, an MP with the opposition Labour party, told the Times newspaper it was questionable whether Barlow should retain the honor.

 A spokesman for the band members declined comment.
 Their manager, Jonathan Wild, who invested in the same investment scheme, did not respond to requests for comment.
 Previously, representatives for the four said they paid "significant tax".